evilpaper/super-hero-card-brawl/README.md

 ## Known issues

-[ ] - It's possible to click "Move on" when cards are being dealt.
-Lead to cards being stacked upon each other.
+[ ] - Cards can overlap when "Move on" is clicked during deal animation.

 ## Contributions